fredemmott/find-forza/README.md

 - To launch the app, you should call `Launch()` on the `winrt::Windows::ApplicationModel::Package` object
 - To see if it's running, just see if any running executable is from the installation path

+# Warnings

+You should persist the package `FamilyName`, not the installation path - the installation path and full name will change every time the version number changes.

 # Example output

 ```